-3.3.7 Document each problem identified during the Critique Meeting on a Cause and Corrective Action form(s), Attachment D.
+3.3.7 Document each problem identified during the Critique Meeting on a Cause and Corrective Action form(s), Attachment D. Utilize Attachment E of NAVSEA Standard Item 009-004, to determine root cause when filling out Attachment D.

 3.3.8 Coordinate with the SUPERVISOR to assign actions for each problem to the appropriate contractor or designated representative of an organization.